Arjun-G-Ravi/Non-AI-Notes/11_Theory of Computation/01_Automata Theory/04_Finite State Machines.md

 # Finite State Machine
-A Finite State Machine (FSM) is a mathematical model used to design and describe the behavior of systems with a finite number of states. `It is the simplest model of computation and has limited memory.`
+A Finite State Machine (FSM), also known as a Finite Automaton, is a theoretical model of computation used to represent and control execution flow.
+It `consists of a finite number of states and transitions between those states`, usually triggered by input symbols.
+An FSM can be used to model various types of behavior, including digital circuits, parsing, and lexical analysis in compilers. `It is the simplest model of computation and has limited memory.`

+#### Classification of FSMs
 ![Alt text](<Screenshot from 2023-11-20 19-49-04.png>)

 ## Regular Language